 Google has suspended controversial ticket reseller Viagogo as an advertiser after finding it breached the search engine's advertising policies.

-The decision will take immediate effect on searches made around the world, the Australian reported.
+The decision will take immediate effect on searches made around the world.

 Previously, Google searches for sporting and musical events would turn up Viagogo as the first result.